ash0080/gun.doc.cn/FAQ.md

 #### Does GUN have some form of ACL (access rights)?<a name="acl"></a>

 Not yet.
-But you can add ALC yourself.
+But you can add ACL yourself.
 If you want an example of how to implement ACL, check out this short demo video:
 [https://youtu.be/ZiELAFqNSLQ](https://youtu.be/ZiELAFqNSLQ)
 And peek at this ~150 lines of HTML/CSS/JS that implements it: